 Did you know that the Changi Chapel and Museum has reopened to the public?
 In addition, there are free guided tours on Saturdays worth mentioning, both in English and mandarin.
 The tour gives you more insight into the history of Singapore with a knowledgeable guide.

 There are some interesting exhibitions at the moment, such as “Life as Prisoners of War”.
 The museum is closed on Mondays but opened 9.30 am to 5.30 pm every other day.
 Pre-book your admission slot here for up to 7 people (please check before you go, as we all know, things change so often it is hard to keep up).

 Haw Par Villa has reopened after an extensive nine months upgrade to its facilities.
 Located in Pasir Panjang, Haw Par Villa is best known as Tiger Balm Gardens.
 Yes, you guessed it, built by one of the heirs of the Tiger Balm empire – Myanmar-born Aw Boon Haw.

 Initially built in 1937 but has a long history of restorations and renovations along the way (post-war).
 The park has more than 1000 statues, with many mythical creatures from Chinese folklore, decorated every in, particularly in Hells Museum.
-Ten courts of Hell are still closed, but the Hells museum is due to open in late October.
-Haw Par Villa has opened from 9.00 am to 10.00 pm daily.
+Haw Par Villa has opened from 9.00 am to 8.00 pm daily.